 - The purpose of the Individual Achievement, or Craft, categories is to recognize those individuals who perform the duties of the craft being recognized.
 Supervising or directing or approving the work of others while vital to the creative process does not qualify for the individual craft awards.
-Therefore, production personnel such as Producers and Directors are not eligible for the Emmy® in Craft areas unless they specifically perform the duties of the craft being recognized - Team entries are allowed provided the team of craftpersons is co-creators of a single product (for example a team of researchers who collect information that forms the basis of a documentary).
+Therefore, production personnel such as Producers and Directors are not eligible for the Emmy•in Craft areas unless they specifically perform the duties of the craft being recognized. - Submissions must be devoted to a single story, subject or theme.
+While body of work submissions are prohibited, excerpts from a variety of news reports on a given topic or theme (for example a series of reports on the refugee crisis submitted by a news cameraman in Video Journalism: News), or from an ongoing franchise or regularly occurring segment in a newscast (for example a series of commentaries submitted to the Writing category) may be eligible and will be evaluated on a case-by-case basis.
+Documentary craft submissions must be drawn from a single documentary film (note: a multipart film on a single subject qualifies as a single film). - Team entries are allowed provided the team of craftpersons is co-creators of a single product (for example a team of researchers who collect information that forms the basis of a documentary).
 However, one cannot simultaneously enter as an individual for the same work done as part of a team entry.
 Double Entry is not permitted. - An individual may enter in more than one Craft area.
-If an individual works in different disciplines (i.e. as a writer and a researcher), he or she may enter in those separate disciplines. - Broadcast and online programming are eligible for submission. - Maximum running time for individual achievement submissions is 20 minutes.
-There is no segment limit in categories 30-38.
+If an individual works in different disciplines (i.e. as a writer and a researcher), he or she may enter in those separate disciplines. - Maximum running time for individual achievement submission videos is 20 minutes.
+Submission videos for programs running longer than 20 minutes must include excerpts demonstrating the Emmy-worthiness of the craft under consideration.
+There is no segment limit in categories 38-46.
 Entries may include as many as-aired segments or excerpts as necessary to demonstrate excellence, provided the running time of the submission does not exceed 20 minutes.
-No internal editing within segments or excerpts is allowed. - Each entry must include an essay of up to 750 words explaining why it is Emmy®-worthy (see page 8 for essay instructions). - Writing Entries: Entrants in the Writing category (category 30) must submit one copy of the script for the program or story submitted, in addition to the essay and submission video. - Submission Video: Upload submission video to Yangaroo via the online submission process at www.newsdocemmys.tv.
-Important: Be sure to follow the video specifications on page 9 of the rulebook when preparing your video.
+No internal editing within segments or excerpts is allowed. - Each entry must include an essay of up to 750 words explaining why it is Emmy®-worthy (see page 10 for essay instructions). - Writing Entries: Entrants in the Writing category (category 38) must submit one copy of the script for the program or story submitted, in addition to the essay and submission video. - Submission Video: Upload your submission video to the Media page of the submission site at www.newsdocemmys.tv.
+Important: Be sure to follow the video specifications on page 11 of the rulebook when preparing your video.
 All commercials must be removed from submission video. - Promotional Announcements that promote or advertise a news or documentary broadcast are not eligible for submission to the craft categories.
-Promos are eligible in category 39/Outstanding Promotional Announcement.
+Promos are eligible in category 47/Outstanding Promotional Announcement. - National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/digital programming are eligible for submission.

-30. Writing
+38. Outstanding Writing

 This category is open to individuals and teams having the creative input in writing, re-writing and amending the script or narration of a news or documentary program.
 Entries must include one copy of the entire script of the program or story submitted, in addition to the 750-word essay.
+Submission video in this and all craft categories is limited to 20 minutes of excerpts from the program or report under consideration.

-31. Research
+39. Outstanding Research